Human Geography degree – BA (Hons) – Bath Spa University Skip to main content

 • T Levels – grade Merit preferred in a relevant subject.

-• International Baccalaureate - a minimum of 28 points are required including Grade 5 in Geography, Sociology, Economics or Science at Higher Level.
+• International Baccalaureate - a minimum of 32 points are required with a minimum of grade 5 in Geography, Sociology, Economics or Science at Higher Level.

 • Access to HE courses – typical offers for applicants with Access to HE will be the Access to HE Diploma or Access to HE Certificate (60 credits, 45 of which must be Level 3, at Merit or higher) in a related subject.